turbot/guardrails-docs/docs/getting-started/getting-started-aws/connect-an-account/index.md

 ## Step 1: Initiate the Connect

 Login to the Guardrails' console and select the **CONNECT** option from the home page.

 <p><img alt="locate-top-level-connect" src="/images/docs/guardrails/getting-started/getting-started-aws/connect-an-account/locate-top-level-connect.png"/></p>

 ## Step 2: Capture the external ID

 Select **AWS Account** from the left navigation and then click SOMETHING  to download the CloudFormation template we will use to set up the required IAM role.

 <p><img alt="initial-connect-screen" src="/images/docs/guardrails/getting-started/getting-started-aws/connect-an-account/initial-connect-screen.png"/></p>

 ## Step 3: Review the downloaded CloudFormation template

 You’ll need an IAM role that grants Guardrails permission to discover [resources](/guardrails/docs/reference/glossary#resource) in your AWS account and to monitor changes via event handlers.

 The CloudFormation template you downloaded in the last step has the minimum permissions necessary to create that role..

 ## Step 4: Create the CloudFormation stack

 In AWS, create a CloudFormation stack using the template you downloaded.

 When the stack is created, verify that the role `turbot-service-readonly` exists in your account, with these permissions:

 - ReadOnlyAccess
 - turbot-guardrails-access-policy

 ## Step 5: Copy the Role ARN

-Verify that the stack completed successfully and then select the outputs tab.
-From the stack outputs select and copy the value for Role ARN.
+Verify that the stack completed successfully.
+Select the **Outputs** tab then copy the value for `Role ARN`.

 <p><img alt="cloudformation-outputs" src="/images/docs/guardrails/getting-started/getting-started-aws/connect-an-account/cloudformation-outputs.png"/></p>